pythonwithalex/mynotes/README.md

 my notes
 =====

-Because you have a neurotic, intellectual hoarder mentality and a desire to make it as easily accessible as possibe, you published your collection of links and notes online.
+Because you have a neurotic, intellectual hoarder mentality and an impatience for collections that can't be accessed anywhere, you published your collection of links and notes online via github.
+They get pulled to mynotes.readthedocs.org every time they're updated.

 The links below lead you to a list page of links broken up into sub-topics.
 There are additional adjacent files that are unformatted (so far) notes on various things.
 Those are not so suitable for public consumption, but the list of links is.